Create a Podcast RSS Feed Free in 2026

 </item>

-Step 3: Where to Host the XML?
-(For Free)
+Step 3: Where to Host Your Podcast RSS Feed Free?

 Once you click “Generate RSS,” you will get a file named rss.xml.
-This file needs to live on the internet so Apple can read it 24/7.
+This file needs to live on the internet so Apple and Spotify can read it 24/7.

 Option A: GitHub Pages (Best for Tech-Savvy)